 - chronically use over-the-counter pain relievers

-- have sarcoidosis, an inflammatory disease of the lungs
+- have sarcoidosis, which is an inflammatory disease of the lungs

-If your doctor suspects your kidneys are not functioning properly, a detailed medical history will be taken.
-You will be questioned about your family’s history of medical problems.
-You will also be asked about:
+If your doctor suspects your kidneys aren’t functioning properly, they’ll take a detailed medical history.
+They’ll ask you about your family’s history of medical problems.
+They’ll also ask you:

 - which medications you take

 - how often you take them